Hydrocephalus: Children

-Since increased intracranial pressure can damage the brain, thought and behavior may be negatively affected.
+Since increased ICP can damage the brain, thought and behavior may be negatively affected.
 Learning disabilities, including short-term memory loss, are common among those with hydrocephalus.
 Affected children tend to score better on verbal IQ than on performance IQ, a pattern which is thought to reflect the distribution of nerve damage to the brain.
 Hydrocephalus that is present from a young age can cause long-term problems with speech and language.
 Children can have trouble understanding complex and abstract concepts or difficulty retrieving stored information.
 They may also have a nonverbal learning disorder or spatial/perceptual disorders.
 Children affected by hydrocephalus may also have difficulty in understanding concepts within conversation.
 This is thought to be due to an inability to understand or interpret context.
 These children may tend to use words they know or have heard.
 However, the severity of hydrocephalus can differ considerably between individuals, and some are of average or above-average intelligence.
 Aside from learning disabilities, a child with hydrocephalus may also have coordination and visual problems.
 They may reach puberty earlier than the average child (this is called precocious puberty).
 About one in four develops epilepsy.

 Adults

-In adults, acute hydrocephalus can have many of the same signs and symptoms (headaches, vomiting, nausea, papilledema, sleepiness, or coma) of increased intracranial pressure (ICP) that are seen in children.
+In adults, acute hydrocephalus can have many of the same signs and symptoms (headaches, vomiting, nausea, papilledema, sleepiness, or coma) of increased ICP that are seen in children.
 Increased volumes of CSF can also result in hearing loss, including sensorineural hearing loss (SNHL).
 Hearing loss is a rare but well-known sequela of procedures resulting in CSF loss.
-Elevated ICP can also cause a portion of the brain to move out of place (uncal or tonsillar herniation), which can result in brain stem compression and possibly death.
+Elevated ICP can also cause a portion of the brain to move out of place (uncal or tonsillar herniation), which can result in brain stem compression and possible death.

 By contrast, chronic dilatation (especially in the elderly population) may present in a more insidious manner.
 Hakim's triad of gait instability, urinary incontinence, and dementia is a relatively typical manifestation of a form of hydrocephalus known as normal pressure hydrocephalus (NPH).
 Focal neurological deficits may also occur, such as abducens nerve palsy and vertical gaze palsy (Parinaud syndrome due to compression of the quadrigeminal plate, where the neural centers coordinating the conjugated vertical eye movement are located).
 The symptoms depend on the cause of the blockage, the person's age, and how much brain tissue has been damaged by the swelling.

 Hydrocephalus ex vacuo is a condition in which there is ventriculomegaly due to loss of brain volume which then results in a subsequent increase in CSF.
 This is most commonly seen in patients with neurodegenerative disorders such as Alzheimer's disease (due to hippocampal atrophy specifically).
 Therefore, the presenting symptoms of this condition will likely be those of Alzheimer's: memory loss, loss of language skills or comprehension (aphasia), inability to perform purposeful movements (apraxia), and inability to conduct activities of daily living independently.
 Hydrocephalus ex vacuo can also occur due to traumatic brain injuries or due to strokes.